 The Om, also spelled Aum, is a sacred symbol that represents luck, spiritual powers and material comforts.
 It is also the word that is used frequently when chanting a mantra.
 This symbol can often be seen displayed on the forehead of a temple elephant.

-The acorn, also known as an oak apple, is one of the few good luck charms that is supposed to bring the wearer wealth and love.
+The acorn, also known as an oak apple, is one of the few good luck talismans that is supposed to bring the wearer wealth and love.
 It is also believed to give the wearer the gift of youth.
 Other good luck charms that are supposed to attract the opposite sex are a trio of keys, with the other two representing health and wealth and an Aphrodite's heart charm.